 Seeing as how Access is a Microsoft product, who better to teach you the ins-and-outs of how this program is meant to be used?
 Fortunately, Microsoft provides a series of online videos that cover several different topics for Beginners and Intermediates.

 Each video is between 15 to 20 minutes long.
-The first one covers the key concepts and principles that make Access what it is, and subsequent videos explore skills like database creation, querying for data, and using advanced query parameters.
+The first one covers the key concepts and principles that make Microsoft Access what it is, and subsequent videos explore skills like database creation, querying for data, and using advanced query parameters.

 Microsoft tutorials aren’t always the best — they can sometimes be dry and overly technical — but these videos makes for a surprisingly clean introduction to Access, so don’t hesitate to check them out.